 Lake Cushman is on the Olympic Peninsula.
-Um, doesn’t it feel like everything we tell people to go do is on the Olympic Peninsula?
+It feels like everything we tell people to go do is on the Olympic Peninsula.
 Well, here’s one more thing.
 Lake Cushman is located about two hours from Seattle, less than an hour from Olympia, and about an hour and a half from our house.

-Just like with Lake Tahoe or Havasu, you’ve got your sporty folks, your partiers, and your families.
+Just like with Lake Tahoe in Nevada / California or Lake Havasu in Arizona (amazing Arizona kayaking!), you’ve got your sporty folks, your partiers, and your families.
 And your fishermen.
 We’re just going to cover those first three though, as we don’t fish (but are totally up for it!).

 Inner Tubing on the Lake